Asad-Ismail/Real_World_ML/probability/README.md

 Confidence Intervals: A common misconception is that a 95% confidence interval means there's a 95% probability that the true parameter lies within the interval.
 However, this interpretation is incorrect.
 Instead, if we repeatedly sampled data and computed the 95% CI for each dataset, about 95% of such intervals would contain the true parameter.

 Mnemonics/Cues:
 Hessian Matrix: Think "2nd order" since it deals with second-order partial derivatives.
-Fisher Information Matrix: Remember "how much information about θ".
+Fisher Information Matrix: The FIM is an important concept in statistical estimation theory.
+It provides a measure of how much information a random variable X carries about an unknown parameter θ of a distribution that models X. Remember "how much information about θ".
 Logistic Regression: Link "logistic" with "binary outcomes" (0 or 1).
 Exponential Family: Many common distributions are part of this family.
 Confidence Intervals: It's about "repeated sampling", not the probability of a single interval.